Know Before You Go

 Engage the parking brakes on the wheelchair to minimize shifting in transit.
 If travelling in a power wheelchair, switch off the power unit during transit to remove the possibility for accidental propulsion.4

 While useful, parking brakes alone are not sufficient to prevent movement of the wheelchair during travel.4 Additionally, you will need to secure the frame of the wheelchair to the floor of the vehicle.
-A wheelchair that is not secured to the floor will slide around as the vehicle moves, causing hazards for the wheelchair users as well as any other passengers.
+If you don’t secure the wheelchair to the floor, then it will slide around as the vehicle moves, causing hazards for the wheelchair users as well as any other passengers.

 Use a four-point strap system, with two straps in the front of the wheelchair and two in the back.
 This will eliminate twisting, shifting, rolling, and other unsafe movement.
 Never attach the straps to any part of the wheelchair that is removable, such as the footrest or headrest.1 These pieces can shift or break, especially in the event of an accident.
-Instead, for WC19 certified wheelchairs, attach the hooks to the specially designed brackets located on the frame.
-All hooks should be fastened tightly with no slack.
-The rear straps should be attached to a tie-down point that is directly behind the hook on the frame of the wheelchair.
-Attach the front straps to points that are slightly wider than the wheelchair.3
+Instead, for WC19 certified wheelchairs, attach the hooks to the special brackets located on the frame.
+Fasten all hooks tightly with no slack in the straps.
+Attach the rear straps to a tie-down point that is directly behind the hook on the frame of the wheelchair.
+Attach the front straps to points on the floor that are slightly wider than the wheelchair.3

-After taking precautions to secure the wheelchair to the vehicle, you must also secure the passenger to the wheelchair by using secure occupant restraint belts.1 Transport wheelchairs, including those from Broda, come equipped with a travel-safe seatbelt.
-Some vehicles also have built-in seatbelt restraints that can be fastened around the user.
+After taking precautions to secure the wheelchair to the vehicle, you must also secure the passenger to the wheelchair by using secure occupant restraint belts.1 Transport wheelchairs, including those from Broda, come with a travel-safe seatbelt.
+Some vehicles also have built-in seatbelt restraints.
 Make sure the seatbelt fits snugly over the passenger’s pelvis and does not ride up onto the abdominal area.
 Never settle for the use of positioning lap and shoulder belts, as these are intended for postural support only and will not keep the passenger safe in the event of a crash.

 Finally, remove all wheelchair-mounted accessories, such as trays, oxygen tank holders, bags, or any other type of attachment, and secure them safely in the vehicle.1